TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-github-actions.md

 {% include candid-image.html src="/assets/images/github/workflow-logs.png" alt="GitHub Workflow Job Logs" %}

 There's lots of detail now.
 We can browse and search all the output from our commands.
-The logs are presented in a super accessible way.
+The logs are presented in an accessible way.
 First, divided into sections for each step of the job.
-Then, within each section preserving any color coding and auto-collapsing indented lines into sub-sections.
+Then, within each section, preserving any color coding and auto-collapsing indented lines into sub-sections.

 # Badges